Call Today! Free Immediate Response (818) 781-1570

 Especially with a serious charge such as battery on a peace officer, early intervention with law enforcement and the prosecuting agency is critical.

-Our prefiling intervention service offers the opportunity for a reduction in charges, or even a complete dismissal.
+Our prefiling intervention service offers the opportunity for a reduction in charges or even a complete dismissal.

 Waiting until formal charges have been filed and a court date is set is rarely an effective strategy for achieving the best possible outcome.
+Our top-rated criminal law firm has a track record of success defending our clients against charges of assaulting peace officers.

 For example, in one case in San Fernando Superior Court, our client was charged with battery on two police officers.
+During our independent investigation, our lawyers were able to develop evidentiary problems in the case.

 After extensive negotiations with the Los Angeles County prosecutor, all the assault charges were dismissed.
 Our client only received a conviction for a public disturbance infraction.

 A conviction can impact your personal and professional life for many years.
 Let us review all the details of your case to formulate a defense plan.
+Contact our defense lawyers for a free immediate response.
+We are available 24/7 by calling 877-781-1570.

 Related Content: